-The PPTAG’s primary objective is to enhance capacity development (training) programmes in the Pacific region, with the key areas of focus being on Leadership, Ethics & Integrity and Investigations.
+The primary objective of the Pacific Police Training Advisory Group (PPTAG) is to enhance capacity development (training) programmes in the Pacific region, with the key areas of focus being on Leadership, Ethics & Integrity and Investigations.

 The PPTAG meets biannually to discuss recent progress and developments in training, as well as to the highlight the outstanding training needs and challenges that exist across the region